Electronics-Retailer Points|Use Store Points vs Online Routing by Real Price

 Electronics retailers like Yodobashi, Bic Camera, and Yamada Denki center on high-unit-price purchases of tens of thousands to over a hundred thousand yen — refrigerators, washing machines, TVs, PCs.
 That's exactly why even a small difference in cashback rate translates to thousands of yen.
 What makes electronics-retailer points interesting, unlike other categories, is that there are multiple options for how you receive cashback: buy in-store or via the official online shop, receive store points or economy-zone points.
 For the same item, the route you buy through changes your real cost.

-This article organizes electronics-retailer points in the flow of "compare store-point cashback with online routing cashback," "judge by the real price," "target bonus periods and campaigns," and "double-dip with payment and charging."
+This article organizes electronics-retailer points in the flow of "compare store-point cashback with online routing cashback," "judge by the real price," "grasp target points by appliance type," "target bonus periods and campaigns," and "double-dip with payment and charging."
 The point: don't fix on one route every time — choose the route that's best for each purchase.
 See also the home-center guide and high-cashback ranking guide.

 Four Routes to Capture Cashback at an Electronics Retailer